Breaking the $5 Million Ceiling: Strategies to Grow a Business in a Competitive Market

 - Take account of how you operate.
 It is easy to fall into doing it all, but it pays off to accept that you can’t do everything.
 You cannot expect to be your own bookkeeper, marketing guru, sales agent, and still allow your company to thrive!

 Search out like-minded and talented team members that mirror the vision and value of your business.
 You will find that two heads really are better than one!
-Bring a fresh perspective, a new set of eyes, and different skillset to the table.
+Bring a fresh perspective, a new set of eyes, and a different skillset to the table.
 It is not about losing control, but building a team that will be an asset to your company’s long-term growth.
+Now that sounds like a great strategy for growing your business!

 The Bottom Line